 To be successful at this level, candidates must be able to demonstrate an integrated understanding of the subject.
-Therefore, it is essential that candidates are able to draw upon the knowledge, techniques and skills gained in Paper F9, and apply these to Paper P4.
-Also knowledge gained from the other Fundamentals level papers and from Papers P1, P2 and P3 will be useful in helping candidates demonstrate an integrated approach.
+Therefore, it is essential that candidates are able to draw upon the knowledge, techniques and skills gained in F9, and apply these to P4.
+Also knowledge gained from the other Fundamentals level exams and from Professional level exams will be useful in helping candidates demonstrate an integrated approach.

 On the other hand, it is likely that exams will continue to contain questions which are substantive and analytically complex.
 The scenarios in questions are likely to be detailed and require in-depth analysis, evaluation and discussion.
 Candidates’ ability to relate their answers to the actual question scenario is vitally important.

 In the main, the Syllabus and Study Guide areas are clarified, with sections being added as necessary.